OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

   ### Go to the Azure portal where app registration is created and click on API Permissions.

-    a.
-Add this Delegated permission to app registration
+    - Add this Delegated permission to app registration
     - Chat.ReadWrite
     - ChatMessage.Read
     ![Permissions](FetchGroupChatMessages/Images/permissions.png)